USA Funerals

 What is the "Statement of Funeral Goods and Services Selected"?

 This is the final document you receive after you have made your choices.
 It must list every item you selected and the price for each.
-Before you sign or pay, you should compare this statement line-by-line with the GPL to ensure no "hidden" fees were added.
-For more help with budgeting, see our Funeral Costs USA Complete Guide.
+Before you sign or pay, compare this statement line by line with the GPL to ensure no extra fees were added.
+For more help with budgeting, see our guide to the average funeral cost breakdown.

 Ready to Start?

-Take control of your funeral planning and save thousands by downloading our transparency checklist.
+Take control of your funeral planning and compare prices with confidence using our guides.

 Informational Purposes Only